axelchalon/axelchalon.github.io/0-book-review/_posts/2025-07-03-skin-in-the-game-summary.md

 	- Conditions
 		- The minority choice must not incur excessive extra costs
 		- The intransigent group must be mixed with the flexible group — not segregated in heir own district
+	- Counterpart: Majority rule (Network effect), e.g. creating a group on WhatsApp because most people are in it.
+(Ana) (NF)
+	- Intolerance is to be fought with intolerance.
+Intolerant minorities are to be fought with other intolerant groups.
+(NF)
+	- More demand for the minority choice allows for economies of scale.
 - **"Never doubt that a small group of thoughtful citizens can change the world.
 Indeed, it is the only thing that ever has."** (Margaret Mead) Revolutions are driven by an obsessive minority.
 - (Purported) Renormalization: the minority rule effecting upwards, at bigger and bigger scales. (e.g. vegan child ⇒ vegan family ⇒ vegan bbq party)
 ^